-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments (Topic 326) (CECL).
+In June 2016, the Financial Accounting Standards Board (the "FASB") issued ASU No. 2016-13, Financial Instruments-Credit Losses:Measurement of Credit Losses on Financial Instruments (Topic 326) (CECL).
 The new standard requires entities to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions and reasonable and supportable forecasts.
 The new standard is effective for annual reporting periods beginning after December 15, 2022, including interim reporting periods within each annual reporting period for smaller reporting companies.
-The Company is still evaluating the impact of ASU 2016-13 on the Company's consolidated financial statements.
+The Company is still evaluating the impact of ASU No. 2016-13 on the Company's consolidated financial statements.